julelang/manual/src/common-concepts/slices.md

     outln(my_slice)
 }
 ```
-The nil is the default value of slices.
+Nil is the default value of slices.

-Second statement is set value of `my_slice` variable as `["Hello", "Jule", "slices!"]`.
-Seen at second statement, slices is should be define with data type.
-Last statement is prints to console the `my_slice` variable.
+As seen at the first statement, slices should be defined with a data type.
+The second statement sets the value of `my_slice` as `["Hello", "Jule", "slices!"]`.
+The last statement prints `my_slice` to console.

 Output of program:
 ```